The Integrity of Yoga VS. Yoga Alliance

 What if every yoga school boycotted the organization?
 If we all, collectively, stopped paying our RYS and RYT dues, having YA certification would no longer hold value (not like it holds an incredible amount of value currently), and perhaps new, more thoughtful standards would eventually take shape.

-I think a lot of students searching for teacher training programs are looking for Yoga Alliance registered trainings because they don’t know any better.
-That’s what they were told to do and they think it makes the training more credible, which just isn’t true anymore, if it ever was.
+I think a lot of students searching for teacher training programs are looking for Yoga Alliance registered training because they don’t know any better.
+That’s what they were told to do and they think it makes the training more credible, which just isn’t true anymore if it ever was.
 So another big component of this shift involves reaching out to aspiring teachers and informing them about the politics of yoga education before they make a choice.

-Yoga is a multibillion dollar industry and we have a responsibility as students and teachers of yoga to make mindful choices about how our money is spent.
+Yoga is a multi-billion dollar industry and we have a responsibility as students and teachers of yoga to make mindful choices about how our money is spent.
 Making the Yoga Alliance richer is not an intelligent way to spend our money.

 ~ Anonymous Yoga Teacher